bguchi/bguchi.github.io/_posts/2024-02-14-reflections.md

 ## Job Search
 No active searching on my end this week.

+## *Sipurei Savta*
+No updates this week, though I do hope to get back into transcribing and translating soon.

 ## Languages
 ### Hebrew
 This week I finally got to reading through song lyrics (״דברים שרציתי לומר״, *"dvarim sh'ratziti lomar"*, sung by Yehuda Poliker) with Savta.
 Translating songs together has been a goal of mine for forever.
 I chose to translate this song in particular because I hope to build towards reading a [*Haaretz* article about its lyricist](https://www.haaretz.co.il/gallery/music/2025-02-12/ty-article-magazine/.premium/00000194-f920-d3a7-a1fc-f96e3a770000), Yankele Rotblit, together.
 She seemed genuinely interested, too.

 ### Spanish
 No updates this week.
 However, I'd like to get back into reading my copy of Penguin's parallel text [*Cuentos en español*](https://citylights.com/story-anthologies/new-penguin-parallel-text-ss-in-spanish/).
 I started it while traveling in Mexico City with Sarah, but I've since put it down.
 Hopefully I'll have more substantive updates next week.

-## Sipurei Savta
-No updates this week, though I do hope to get back into transcribing and translating soon.

 [^1]: Hyman, J. M., Holroyd, C. B., & Seamans, J. K. (2017).
 A novel neural prediction error found in anterior cingulate cortex ensembles.
 Neuron, 95(2). https://doi.org/10.1016/j.neuron.2017.06.021
 [^2]: Wirt, R. A., Soluoku, T. K., Ricci, R. M., Seamans, J. K., & Hyman, J. M. (2024).
 Temporal information in the anterior cingulate cortex relates to accumulated experiences.
 Current Biology, 34(13). https://doi.org/10.1016/j.cub.2024.05.045